voximplant/apiclient-python/README.md

 from voximplant.apiclient import VoximplantAPI
 ```

-Next, specify the path to the file with the __result__ value either in the constructor or using the environment.
+Next, specify the path to the JSON service account file either in the constructor or using the environment.

 __constructor__: